updated 22-8-2006 . . . still needs finalising

 The diameter of the wire and the size of the coil is not critical

-however our prototype was 0.5mm enamelled wire wound on an 80mm diameter
+however our prototype uses 0.25mm enamelled wire wound on a 70mm diameter

 former.

-The two coils must be placed beside each other and changing the number
+The two coils must be placed on top of each other and changing the number

 of turns of the receiving coil does not alter the sensitivity of the